Summertime: Willie Nelson Sings Gershwin

 Summertime: Willie Nelson Sings Gershwin is the 64th solo studio album by American singer-songwriter Willie Nelson.
 After being awarded the Gershwin Prize by the Library of Congress, Nelson recorded a set of pop standards written by George and Ira Gershwin.
 The recording of the album was produced by Buddy Cannon and Matt Rollings.
 It includes the duets "Let's Call The Whole Thing Off" with Cyndi Lauper and "Embraceable You" with Sheryl Crow.

 To select the songs for the album, Nelson was inspired by the Frank Sinatra recordings of Gershwin songs.
-Meanwhile, he decided to name the album after the song "Summertime", based on his past election to name a previous hit record Stardust On January 19, Nelson a video of the title-track as a preview to the release.
+Meanwhile, he named the album after the song "Summertime", composed by George Gershwin, based on his past decision to name a record Stardust.
+On January 19, Nelson a video of the title-track as a preview to the release.
 The album was released by Legacy Recordings on February 26, 2016.
 Summertime: Willie Nelson Sings Gershwin won the Best Traditional Pop Vocal Album award at the 59th Annual Grammy Awards in 2017.